We may receive a commission on purchases made from links.

 More than two years later, a hiker came across skeletal remains less than a few miles from where Anderson had abandoned his truck.
 Authorities identified the bones as those of Keith Anderson.
 That closure of sorts came for Jake Anderson days before an episode of "Deadliest Catch" aired, which showed the fisherman coping with grief and lingering questions as he surveyed the area where his father's truck had been discovered.
 Keith Anderson died at the age of 62.

-His uncle and Deadliest Catch co-star died
+Jake Anderson's uncle and Deadliest Catch co-star died

-Jake Anderson joined "Deadliest Catch" in 2007, right about when he began his career in commercial fishing, brought into the business by his uncle, F/W Northwestern deckhand and original "Deadliest Catch" cast member Nick Mavar.
+Jake Anderson joined "Deadliest Catch" in 2007, right about when he began his career in commercial fishing, brought into the business by his uncle, F/W Northwestern deckhand and original "Deadliest Catch" star Nick Mavar.
 Anderson would eventually co-captain that vessel, while Mavar would leave the show in the 2020s after he tore his appendix and was diagnosed with cancer.
 Anderson's uncle retired from reality TV fishing, but not the industry, operating a salmon fishing business in Bristol Bay, Alaska.

 Advertisement